tensorleap/leap-cli/pkg/tensorleapapi/docs/RunProcess.md

 `func (o *RunProcess) HasBatchSize() bool`

 HasBatchSize returns a boolean if a field has been set.

+### GetDatasetVersionInfo

+`func (o *RunProcess) GetDatasetVersionInfo() DatasetVersionInfo`

+GetDatasetVersionInfo returns the DatasetVersionInfo field if non-nil, zero value otherwise.

+### GetDatasetVersionInfoOk

+`func (o *RunProcess) GetDatasetVersionInfoOk() (*DatasetVersionInfo, bool)`

+GetDatasetVersionInfoOk returns a tuple with the DatasetVersionInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDatasetVersionInfo

+`func (o *RunProcess) SetDatasetVersionInfo(v DatasetVersionInfo)`

+SetDatasetVersionInfo sets DatasetVersionInfo field to given value.

+### HasDatasetVersionInfo

+`func (o *RunProcess) HasDatasetVersionInfo() bool`

+HasDatasetVersionInfo returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)